Pablocgdev/Google-Maps-Filters/Readme.md

 [Demo](http://pablocgdev.github.io/Google-Maps-Filters/).

-App based on google map API that let you filter by province, city and the establishment (filter) you want to find.
+App based on google maps API that lets you filter by city, establishment and type.
+You can set the radius in km and displace the marker.
-This app is responsive, incuding google maps.